 エンジョイコカード

 If you’re buying it via a ticket machine, swap the machine to English.
-Choose the option for card (rather than ticket) and pick the One Day Pass (or if it’s the Weekend, the One Day Weekend Pass).
-This will bring up the Enjoy Eco Pass.
+Choose the option for Card (rather than ticket) and pick the One Day Pass (or if it’s the Weekend, the One Day Weekend Pass).

 Confusingly, it’s not.